jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 - `SIPO.hh`: handles output to a chain of one or more shift registers, through 3 output pins
 - `FastIO.h`: handles digital IO (used by `Button.hh` and `SIPO.hh`)

 Since the program is fully "templatized", this means it can easily be reused to handle other sizes of LED matrices.
-I successfully checked it on a 16x16 LED matrix (with 4 shift registers then):
+I successfully checked it on a 16x16 LED matrix (with 4 shift registers then); you can click on the picture below to open a video showing the game with the well-known "lightweight spaceship" pattern:

 [![16x16 LED Matrix run example](Conway-16x16-running.jpg)](Conway-16x16-running.mkv)

-However, note that the code size increases when compiled for larger matrices than 8x8:
+However, note that code size increases when compiled for larger matrices than 8x8:

 - 8x8 matrix:   962 bytes
 - 16x16 matrix: 1256 bytes